 Folic acid is the synthetic form of folate found in supplements.
 It’s an important vitamin that stimulates red blood cell formation and the production of important chemical signals in the nervous system.
 It’s also important in the process of making DNA.

-The American College of Obstetricians and Gynecologists recommends taking 400 micrograms a day before you conceive, and at least 600 micrograms a day from all sources, including diet, during pregnancy.
+The American College of Obstetricians and Gynecologists recommends taking 400 micrograms a day before you conceive, and receiving at least 600 micrograms a day from all sources, including diet, during pregnancy.

 Good sources of folic acid include:

 - fortified cereal

 This vitamin (B-5) is involved in many of the body’s regulatory and metabolic activities.
 The RDA for the average person is 4 to 7 mg.

 Pantothenic acid is present in:

 - egg yolks

 Riboflavin is important for baby’s development and growth.
 The RDA for pregnant people is 1.4 mg and 1.6 mg for those who are breastfeeding.

 A prenatal vitamin may be your most consistent source, but B-2 can be found in milk and dairy products, with smaller amounts present in soybeans, grains, and pork.

 Thiamine is important for metabolism and development of the brain, nervous system, and heart.
 When you’re pregnant, you need increased amounts of many vitamins, including B-1.